BZoennchen/supercollider-book/_sources/chapters/preamble/medium-and-form.md

 (sec-medium-and-form)=
 # Medium and Form

->There neither a medium without form nor a form without medium.
+>There is neither a medium without form nor a form without medium.
 >The difference of mutual dependency and independency is pivotal. -- Niklas Luhmann {cite}`luhmann:1986`

 According to the German sociologist Niklas Luhmann, a medium consists of a large number of elements or, in the case of the time dimension, of events.